Seneca-ICTOER/ULI101/docs/A-Tutorials/tutorial1.md

 6. You now should notice that you have customized your SSH shell terminal.
 You can use the settings screen to also change your background and text colours if you are interested in doing so.

-7. To exit your Matrix session, type the following command and press ENTER: ```shell exit
+7. To exit your Matrix session, type the following command and press ENTER: ```bash exit
 ```